PDrifting/CBookDraft/book.markdown

 #### Arrays

 An Array is created from a Data Type that is generally used to store multiple elements of data.
 They are zero indexed and you declare them by specifying the total number of elements needed.
 To access the last element in an Array use the total number of elements minus one.
 Arrays, once declared, cannot change size.
 Elements are accessed by unique integer based indices.
 Data stored inside an Array, provided Pointers are not involved with the data stored in each element, will generally create a single block of contiguous memory.
 Most off by one errors in your code will be created by trying to access information inside Arrays.
-You do not need to pass an Array by reference to a function as an argument.
+You generally do not need to pass an Array by reference to a function as an argument.
 In most cases when using them, they will be treated as pointers or referenced as such.

 #### Pointers